sudojunior/sudojunior.github.io/_posts/2021-07-25-powershell-theme-key.md

 ---
 layout: post
-title: Powershell Customization
+title: Powershell Theme Key
 date: 2021-07-25 17:35:00 +0100
 categories:
 - powershell
 ---

-This is a direct follow up of [the post]({{ site.baseurl }}/2020/07/25/powershell-customization) I wrote on `oh-my-posh` and how I use it, but I will keep this short and only explain the necessary details.
+This is a direct follow up of [the post]({{ site.baseurl }}/2020/07/27/powershell-customization) I wrote on `oh-my-posh` and how I use it, but I will keep this short and only explain the necessary details.

 ```ps1
 $themePath = "~/Documents/WindowsPowershell/theme"